reiryuki/Sound-Mods-Automator/README.md

 - Want to enable Moto Waves in headset, but disable in loudspeaker automatically.

-Unlocking keyguard is not working for secured keyguard or delayed until unlocked by user.
+Unlocking keyguard is only for unsecured keyguard or delayed for secured keyguard until it's unlocked by user.

 Needs root access.